11 Reasons Sunscreen Is Important For The Skin & How To Use It

 - Titanium dioxide

 - Octyl methoxycinnamatei XA substance widely used in skin care and cosmetic formulations.
 It helps protect the skin from UVB rays.
 (OMC)

 - Avobenzonei XAn oil-soluble ingredient used widely in chemical sunscreens.
 It absorbs into the skin and shields it from UVA rays. (also parsol)

 - Zinc oxide

-2. Opt for a broad spectrum sunscreen lotion or gel that is non-comedogenic and hypoallergenic.
-Such sun creams will shield you from ultraviolet rays, both A and B, while safeguarding you from rashes, clogged pores, acne, and sun burns.
+2. Opt for a broad-spectrum sunscreen lotion or gel that is non-comedogenic and hypoallergenici XSubstances that are used in cosmetic products, which are unlikely to cause an allergic reaction such as skin irritation or swelling. .
+Such sunscreens will shield you from ultraviolet rays, both A and B, while safeguarding you from rashes, clogged pores, acne, and sunburns.

 3. Choose a sunscreen that is waterproof and comes with a minimum SPF of 30.

 4. Always apply sunscreen half an hour before you come into contact with the sun.

 Sunscreens act as a shield against the harmful UV rays which penetrate the skin’s barrier every time your skin is exposed to the sun.
 It is, therefore, advisable to use sunscreen every day.
 You may not notice the benefits now, but the advantage of using sunscreen is felt in the long run.
 If you are out in the sun for a long time either working or enjoying a sunbath on the beach or at the poolside, it is better to reapply sunscreen after every two hours to protect your skin from sunburns.
 Consult a dermatologist to learn more about sunscreen reapplication intervals best suited for your skin type.

 Infographic: Benefits Of Applying Sunscreen Lotion